Skip to Content

 Pruning Endless Summer Hydrangeas: Easy Foolproof Guide

-Despite their beauty and decorative qualities, Endless Summer hydrangeas are prone to growing in an uneven manner.
+Despite their attractive appearance and decorative qualities, Endless Summer hydrangeas have a tendency to grow unevenly.

 Pruning is a crucial part of the plant’s care to keep it manageable and looking its best all year round.